top of page

 The key here is to recognize the various inputs that come into play in terms of converting your convertible interests, and plan your cap structure strategy accordingly to minimize the unforeseen impact that these potentially small tweaks in legal language may have.

-When you are converting convertible securities at a cap, for the startup founder, the answer is always better if the denominator is smaller.
+When you are converting at a cap, the result is always better for founders if the denominator is smaller.
 The bigger the denominator the lower the price per share and the more shares the convertible securities holders receive on a conversion.

 bottom of page